FelypeNasc/FelypeNasc/README.md

 ## I'm a Fullstack Web Developer!

 - 🏛 I'm currently working at Deep ESG! 🐳
-- 📚 I’m currently learning Nest and Typescript 😉
+- 📚 Learning Nest and Typescript 😉
 - ⚡ About me: I love technology games and cats.

 ### Languages and Tools: